From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Experiments

 \subsection{Experimental Setting}

-We evaluate the performance of CoSur on three different LLMs, including Qwen3-8B (Qwen) \shortcite{qwen3technicalreport}, Llama-3.1-8B (Llama) \shortcite{llama3modelcard}, and DeepSeek-R1-0528-Qwen3-8B (Deepseek) \shortcite{deepseek-r1-0528}.
-We select the top-64 right-singular vectors to construct the subspace ($k=64$) and set the editing strength $\alpha=100$.
-All experiments are run on two NVIDIA A100-SXM4-80GB GPUs.
-Additioanally, we use stricter evaluation metrics, where accuracy (ACC) and F1 score (F1) are computed based solely on the output of LLMs, rather than the probability of the target token.
-Since current research lacks targeted methods to enhance the self-recognition capability of LLMs, in this experiment, we use the LLM's direct performance in the IPP scenario (base) as the baseline to evaluate the performance of CoSur.
+We evaluate the performance of CoSur on three different LLMs, including Qwen, Llama, and Deepseek.
+We select the top-$k$ right-singular vectors to construct the subspace ($k=8$) and set the editing strength $\alpha=100$.
+All experiments are run on two NVIDIA 4090 GPUs.
+Additionally, we use stricter evaluation metrics, where accuracy (ACC) and F1 score (F1) are computed based solely on the output of LLMs, rather than the probability of the target token.